everx-labs/Evernode-NQ/User-manual.md

 You should write your rules in a simple text format:

-`ID=<providerId>`,  where providerId appears in the "Show provider list" menu
+`ID=<providerId>`,  as it appears in the "Show provider list" menu.

 `<address> <msgType, msgType, ...>`, where msgType = extIn | extOut | internal | all

 To add the next line, use "Ctrl + Enter", or you may find it easier to write the rules in your preferred editor and just copy and paste them here.

-You can configure as many providers as you like, e.g:
+You can configure as many providers as you like:

 ```
 ID=PROVIDER1